S'il suffisait d'aimer: Commercial performance

-S'il suffisait d'aimer is the second best-selling French language album of all time, behind her own D'eux.
-In its first three weeks of availability worldwide (except the US), it has already sold 2 million copies with 700,000 of it in France alone.
-To date, It has sold over 4 million copies worldwide, including 2 million in Europe, where it was certified 2× platinum by the IFPI.
+S'il suffisait d'aimer is the second best-selling French-language album in history, behind D'eux.
+Within its first three weeks (excluding the United States), it sold two million copies worldwide, including 700,000 in France.
+The album maintained strong sales throughout 1998 and 1999, ultimately surpassing four million copies worldwide.
+Of these, two million were sold in Europe, where the album was certified double platinum by the IFPI.

-S'il suffisait d'aimer has sold over 1,890,000 copies in France alone and was certified diamond.
-In Canada, it has sold 500,000 copies and was certified 4× platinum.
-The album was certified gold, platinum and Multi-platinum around the world, also in non-Francophone countries.
-S'il suffisait d'aimer became the second, after D'eux, French-language album to be certified gold in the United Kingdom.
-In the United States, although a French-language release, it has sold 112,000 copies according to Nielsen SoundScan.
+In France, S'il suffisait d'aimer became one of the country's best-selling albums of the decade, with over 1.89 million copies sold and a diamond certification.
+In Canada, the album sold 500,000 copies and was certified four times platinum by the CRIA.
+It also earned gold, platinum, and multi-platinum certifications in several non-Francophone markets.
+It became only the second French-language album—after D'eux—to be certified gold in the United Kingdom.

+In the United States, the album sold 112,000 copies according to Nielsen SoundScan.

-S'il suffisait d'aimer topped the charts in Switzerland (for five weeks), France (for four weeks), Belgium Wallonia (for four weeks), in Quebec (for two weeks) and in Canada, Greece, Poland and on the European Top 100 Albums.
-It charted inside top 40 in many non-Francophone countries, including the United Kingdom at number 17, or Germany where it peaked at number 11.
+The album topped the charts in Switzerland (five weeks), France (four weeks), Belgium's Wallonia (four weeks), Quebec (two weeks), and also reached number one in Canada, Greece, Poland, and on the European Top 100 Albums.
+It also charted well in non-Francophone countries, peaking at number 11 in Germany and number 17 in the United Kingdom, reflecting its broad international reach.

 Accolades

 S'il suffisait d'aimer won the Juno Award for Best Selling Francophone Album of the Year.
-It was also nominated for the Victoires de la Musique in category Pop, Rock Album of the Year and Dion was nominated in category Female Artist of the Year.
+It was also nominated at the Victoires de la Musique for Pop/Rock Album of the Year, and Dion received a nomination for Female Artist of the Year.

 Track listing

-All tracks produced by Jean-Jacques Goldman and Erick Benzi.
-All tracks written by Goldman, except "Zora sourit" (Goldman, J. Kapler), "Terre" (Benzi) and "Papillon" (Benzi).
+All tracks are written by Jean-Jacques Goldman, except where noted.
+All tracks are produced by Goldman and Erick Benzi.